CtrlK

 Suggestions

-Include a specific before/after example showing actual content transformation, not just line count metrics
+Add a concrete example of a before/after consolidation showing actual markdown content being merged, not just line count metrics.

 DimensionReasoningScore